Celebrate Dad with these creative Father’s Day ideas

 Take him to a comedy show

 Laughter really is the best medicine!
-Check your local comedy clubs for father-themed shows around Father’s Day, take him to a local bar for open mic night or check out an improv show.
+Check your local comedy clubs for father-themed shows around Father’s Day, take him to a local bar for open-mic night or go to an improv show.
 And if Dad feels like staying in, you can watch comedy specials online.
 Don’t forget to buy a funny Father’s Day gift to go with this activity.

 Hit up a water park